ibm-cloud-docs/Cloudant/offerings/gdpr.md

 cases exist (for example, a unique email).
 If possible, encrypt or pseudonymize data so it's opaque to {{site.data.keyword.cloudant_short_notm}}.

-If a document needs removal through a *Right to be forgotten* request, follow these steps:
+If a document needs removal through a *right to be forgotten* request, follow these steps:

 1. File a request with the [{{site.data.keyword.IBM_notm}} DPO](https://w3-03.ibm.com/ibm/privacy/index.html){: external} to request purging of specific document `_id` values along with the reason.
 1. On receipt of a formal request by the {{site.data.keyword.IBM_notm}} DPO, {{site.data.keyword.cloudant_short_notm}} operations verifies the request to confirm the `id` contains PI. {{site.data.keyword.cloudant_short_notm}} doesn't purge data that doesn't have PI in the `_id`.
 1. {{site.data.keyword.cloudant_short_notm}} triggers the purging action to permanently remove the requested data.

-This process is only to be used for emergency deletion requests (for example, *Right to be forgotten*) and must not be relied upon long term.
+This process is only to be used for emergency deletion requests (for example, *right to be forgotten*) and must not be relied upon long term.
 If your application is intentionally using PI in document IDs, then it must be changed to either pseudonymize that PI, or not use PI in document IDs.
 You cannot rely on regular purging by the {{site.data.keyword.cloudant_short_notm}} operations team to avoid this situation.